Ground state solution for a generalized Choquard Schrodinger equation with vanishing potential in homogeneous fractional Musielak Sobolev spaces: Musielak spaces

 \subsection{Homogeneous fractional Musielak-Sobolev space}

-Fractional Musielak-Sobolev spaces are not sufficient to study the Problem \eqref{1.1}, as $\inf V(x)$ can be zero.
-In this section, we introduce the suitable space to study Problem \eqref{1.1} which we called homogeneous fractional Musielak-Sobolev space and investigate their properties.
+The fractional Musielak-Sobolev spaces are not sufficient to study problem \eqref{1.1}, as $\inf V(x)$ can be zero.
+In this section, we introduce the suitable space to study Problem \eqref{1.1} which we call homogeneous fractional Musielak-Sobolev space, and investigate its properties.